shridhar7393/ChromeLinkedINExtension/README.md

 Greetings!!

-I applied for a open position in a company and they have given me a take-home assignment and to upload src to GitHub.
-The task is to create a chrome extension that's able to send connection requests to a list of people in a LinkedIn search.

 I am completely new to chrome extension development(never ever attempted).
 But not to JavaScript huh!(That encouraged me).
 So, started studying chrome extension official documentation(Obviously lol!).
 I got extension knowledge to a decent level and started hitting keyboard!.